-If stress and other problems caused by a traumatic event affect your life, seeing your health care professional is an important first step.
-But you can take actions to help yourself cope as you continue with treatment for post-traumatic stress disorder.
-Things you can do include:
+If stress and other problems caused by a traumatic event affect your life, see your health care professional.
+You also can take these actions as you continue with treatment for post-traumatic stress disorder:

-- Follow your health professional's instructions.
-Although it may take a while to feel benefits from therapy or medications, most people do recover.
+- Follow your treatment plan.
+Although it may take a while to feel benefits from therapy or medications, treatment can be effective, and most people do recover.
 Remind yourself that it takes time.
-Healing won't come overnight.
 Following your treatment plan will help move you forward.

 - Take care of yourself.
-Get enough rest, eat a balanced diet, exercise and take time to relax.
+Get enough rest, eat a healthy diet, exercise and take time to relax.
 Avoid caffeine and nicotine, which can worsen anxiety.

 - Don't self-medicate.
 Turning to alcohol or drugs to numb your feelings isn't healthy, even though it may be a tempting way to cope.
 It can lead to more problems down the road and prevent real healing.